cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 [Go wiki](https://github.com/golang/go/wiki/Performance) which describes all of this and more.

+Further, you should take some time to read [Brendan Gregg's blog](http://www.brendangregg.com/methodology.html) or books.
+Brendan's material could be considered the canon of the art of systems performance analysis.

-Let's zoom in on memory allocations, since we know that a reduction in heap allocations should result in:
+For now, let's zoom in on memory allocations, since we know that a reduction in heap allocations should result in:

 - less time spent allocating memory
 - better utilization of CPU caches